bhavyas17/Electoral-Intelligence-Dashboard/README.md

-# VikVox Kitchen: Campaign Platform - Module 1 (Constituency Overview)
+# Electoral Campaign Dashboard

-An honors-quality, highly interactive legislative campaign dashboard built for **Illinois Senatorial District 21** operations.
-This module provides a single-pane-of-glass overview of constituency statistics, turnout projections, vote margins, issue density heat maps, and a walk list generator drawing workbench.
+This campaign dashboard built for **Illinois Senatorial District 21, 22, 41, 42** operations.
+This provides a single-pane-of-glass overview of constituency statistics, turnout projections, vote margins, issue density heat maps, and a walk list generator drawing workbench.

 ---